 “We’re so lucky to have so many wonderful people working and studying here,” agreed Tyler.
 “It’s not that often that so many of us get to synergize our skills the way we do pulling together a production of this magnitude.
 The day itself was super calm, light-hearted and a lot of fun.
 That’s a perfect mix of hard work, good hearts and chemistry!”

-Along with the incredible fashion designers the success of Sugar on the Side was a tribute to the hard work of the staff and students at Blanche Macdonald, with special mention due to the leadership of President Lily Lim, the endless efforts of Executive Director, Fashion Design Tyler Udall, Design Instructor Sara Armstrong, and Career Director, Fashion Department Mel Watts.
+Along with the incredible fashion designers the success of Sugar on the Side was a tribute to the hard work of the staff and students at Blanche Macdonald, with special mention due to the leadership of President Lily Lim, the endless efforts of Executive Director, Fashion Design Tyler Udall, Program Director of Fashion Design and instructor Sara Armstrong, and Career Director, Fashion Department Mel Watts.
 Huge thanks must also go to Co-Executive Program Directors Peggy Morrison and Donna Baldock, Fashion Department Instructors Lisa Gellert, Matthew Burditt, Lyndi Barrett, Carlie Wong, and Wanda Sustersich, Teaching Assistants Aman Sandhu, Marco Bruni and Savana Sheardown, Creative Director Liz Dungate, Associate Marketing Director Natasha Eng, Graphic Design Director Morgan Mallett, Public Relations and Marketing Manager Jacky Le, Director of CurliQue Retail Operations Gina Hansen, Operations Director Peter Leung, and Social Media and Content Manager Mohamed Ibrahim and Taryl Stelmaschuk.
 Wine, candy and backstage catering many thanks to Special Event Coordinator Shenise Roulette!

 Infinite gratitude too, must be given to the backstage team, led by Tyler Udall, Sara Armstrong, stylist Leila Bani and a team of volunteers from the Fashion Design and Fashion Marketing programs.
 While Key Makeup Artist Paula Lanzador, Key Hair Stylist Erin Klassen and a team of volunteer grads and students ensured the models looked as spectacular as the collections.
 Huge thanks also to our fabulous emcee Jaylene Tyme and DJ Hana Pesut (Sincerely Hana) for providing an amazing soundtrack to the night.